BIDS/repro-case-studies/case-studies/arokem.md

 with, and not easy to extend beyond the models that we tested.
 During the work on this project, I became involved in an open-source project, which develops Python software for the analysis of dMRI data: [Dipy](http://dipy.org).
-The main ideas in `osmosis` were eventually ported into Dipy, accomodating the API, documentation and testing requirements of that project.
+The main ideas in `osmosis` were eventually ported into Dipy, accomodating the application programming interfact (API), documentation and testing requirements of that project.
 Furthermore, the prediction and cross-validation API implemented in Dipy is designed to be sufficiently general to accomodate new models, and mechanisms to evaluate their performance in fitting dMRI data.

 Through Dipy, the code in this project is now also distributed widely through both Github and the Python Package Index (PYPI), under the permissive BSD